This post contains affiliate links.

 It’s official: Moldova, Romania, Ukraine, and Georgia are the best Non-Schengen countries for digital nomads.

-Of course, this Non-Shengen country ranking measures all four categories equally, and the best country for you may be a bit different based on what’s most important to you.
+Of course, this Non-Schengen country ranking measures all four categories equally, and the best country for you may be a bit different based on what’s most important to you.

 It also doesn’t take into account some real-world stuff like Moldovans being named the most unhappy people in the world and Russia getting a pretty good ranking because they have fast internet (but it’s censored) and a decently long visa stay (that’s expensive and complicated to get).